o3de/o3de-extras/Gems/ROS2/README.md

 You can test O3DE ROS2 Gem with [this project](https://github.com/RobotecAI/Ros2WarehouseDemo).
 It will allow you to run robot navigation.
 All necessary assets are included.

+## User Guide

+Follow the [ROS 2 Gem User Guide](docs/user-guide/ros2-gem.md) to understand its concepts and components.

 ## How to create your own robotic simulation

 >This section is to be detailed.